NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/agentless/pac-files.md

    }
    ```

 2. Note the `subdomain` value returned by the API.
-Your Cloudflare proxy server domain is of the form:
+Your Khulnasoft proxy server domain is of the form:

    ```txt
    <SUBDOMAIN>.proxy.cloudflare-gateway.com